okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/apps/index.md

 ### Generate CSR for Application

 <ApiOperation method="post" url="/api/v1/apps/${applicationId}/credentials/csrs" />

-Generates a new key pair and returns the Certificate Signing Request for it.
+Generates a new key pair and returns the Certificate Signing Request for it

-> The key pair isn't listed in the [Key Credentials for Application](#list-key-credentials-for-application) until it is published.
+> The key pair isn't listed in the [Key Credentials for Application](#list-key-credentials-for-application) until it's published.

 ##### Request Parameters

 | Parameter     | Description                                                                     | Param Type | DataType                                      | Required | Default |
 | ------------- | ------------------------------------------------------------------------------- | ---------- | --------------------------------------------- | -------- | ------- |